 Press covering the event were cautioned not to speak, relatively or otherwise, to the three pedigree playwrights, but publicists are such alarmists — and this sheltered trio mingled like mortals among the first-nighters who partied at the Bryant Park Grill.

+Allen, who at one point has ten certifiables running in circles around Santo Loquasto's sleazy motel set, was singing the praises of his go-for-broke cast.
 May's praise was more centrally located on her star, Marlo Thomas, whose new widow's weeds don't disguise her me-me-me agenda: "Wasn't she wonderful?"

 And Coen was taking his new Broadway status in stride: "I don't know if it's more pressure doing Broadway.
 It's a bigger house.
 Is that more pressure?
 It's a different thing.
 It's still this strange thing of actors making it work for the audience."
 His next stage move is Off-Broadway, opening Happy Hour for the Atlantic Nov.
 16.